MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 ### C. Revocation Requirements

-1. The CA must have a documented revocation policy and must have the ability to revoke any certificate it issues.
+1. CAs must have a documented revocation policy and must have the ability to revoke any certificate it issues.
-2. CAs that issue Server Authentication certificates must support the following OCSP responder requirements:
+2. CAs that issue Server Authentication certificates must support both of the following OCSP responder requirements:
-    1. Minimum validity of eight (8) hours; Maximum validity of seven (7) days; and
+    1. A minimum validity of eight (8) hours; a maximum validity of seven (7) days.
     2. The next update must be available at least eight (8) hours before the current period expires.
 If the validity is more than 16 hours, then the next update must be available at ½ of the validity period.
 3. All certificates issued from a root CA must support either the CRL distribution point extension and/or AIA containing an OCSP responder URL.
 4. The CA must not use the root certificate to issue end-entity certificates.